Why Version Control Should Be Implemented in Your PCB Design Software

 Getting back into the flow after a business trip is never easy, but my return this week has been particularly challenging.
 We have a time critical contract with our client, so everyone on the project is operating at >100%.
 I was staying on track until I opened my Board design software and saw that someone had made changes to my layout.
 They removed two of the four tines from my smart fork.
 These were significant changes.
 Bad changes.
 I felt my brain crash and was left with the mental equivalent of the blue screen of death.

 Why the breakdown?
 Well, we were rushing to meet deadlines and had not set up any sort of change or version control.
 Instead, we were saving our files on a company file share, so the changes made overwrote any copy I had of the working design.
 No problem, I thought, we can go to a backup from a week ago and get the original version.
 Yeah, so IT had not been notified of the project share, and no backups were made.
 There is no record of the working design.
-I will now have to manually remove the changes and hope that I can remember how the design used to look.
-I hate my life.

 Don’t Be Me, Backup Your Designs